openstate/open-wob-api/docs/user/api.rst

 .. http:get:: /(source_id)/(doc_type)/(object_id)/stats

-   Retrieves statistics about the usage of the object within the Open Raadsinformatie API.
+   Retrieves statistics about the usage of the object within the Openwob API.

    **Example request**